What we do

 Women who had been through this journey themselves encouraged us to focus on breaking down the fears and barriers to getting help.
 We built an app that combines womens’ stories with illustrations and encourages people to call a helpline.
 We’re also testing whether the app can be used with different content for other support services.

-Helping more than 75 organisations across the UK hear young people’s voices
+Helping more than 450 services across the UK hear young people’s voices

 Developing apps for Mind of my Own

 Young people weren’t keen on filling in endless paper forms, and they had no way of keeping track of what they had said and whether social workers listened.